albuhuba/simple-management/README.md

 It has got 2 endpoints one for storing a sinmple json message and one to retrieve all of them.
 Additionally in the same time before it is saved, through a dispatcher (websockets) it sends to the registered clients the added message.

+I haven't included any endpoints in this description, it is visible in the code and it is not that hard to find it.

 It uses websockets to send simple messages to the subscribed clients and shows the raw text in a list view.

 The SpringBoot is the basis of the application and on top of that a couple of frameworks are working together to fulfill the soul of this project.
 Dor data storage I've used HIbernate 5 without the JPA2 Criteria api and the validations from this framework.
 To ensure that the database is in a correct state it is configured to validate at startup.
 Also in the same time not to have migration problems, I am using Flyway by boxfuse.
 After executing an initial script, the update scripts are taken from the classpath, from a specific location.